-The Town of Aurora Canada Day Parade on July 2002, photography provided by Peter Cameron.
+The Town of Aurora Canada Day Parade on July 2002 where the Browning house is still standing, photography provided by Peter Cameron.

 One hundred years old or older copies of photographs are now surfacing everywhere in printed materials around Aurora.
 That includes Aurora’s 2013 Recycling & Garbage Collection Calendar and front page of Aurora’s Winter 2013 Parks & Recreation Program Guide.
 Our local newspaper The Auroran always features something old and the Aurora Public Library introduced History Mondays on Facebook and every Monday features cool vintage pictures, facts or stories about our town.
 Postcards of Olde Aurora, a Sesquicentennial project book by Bob McRoberts features many old photographs of Aurora in a postcard format with historical notes.

 From a different perspective, perhaps we are overlooking something.
 Photos of Aurora that are 100+ years old are definitely interesting but there are many members of our community that do not have such deep roots in our town to fully appreciate them.
 Aurora’s 150 year history spans from 1863 to 2013 so we feel it’s important to recognize the relevance of photos of the last 10, 20, 30, even 40 years as well.

 So to compensate we will dig into personal and others’ archives and feature some not so old photos of Aurora, maybe going back to the 1970’s.
 Not sure how successful we can be going back just that far, but starting with the early 2000’s is a good start for now.